lsst-sqre/phalanx/README.md

 nodes.
 Kubernetes runs a set of docker containers (https://docker.com/), and sets up the networking, storage, and configuration of those containers.

-Each different service in the Rubin Science Platform is a bit of code that eventually gets built and published into a docker container.
-The git repositories hosting each service generally build their own docker containers when code changes are merged.
+Git repositories for individual services typically have build pipelines resulting in new docker container builds when code changes are merged.
+For example, our Jenkins build system builds stack and JupyterLab containers, and the lsst-tap-service repository builds the TAP service containers, and so on.

 Kubernetes generally works by handling Kubernetes resources like pods, deployments, and services.
 But many of these resources need to be configured